Dive HMAS Brisbane.

 Wreck diving has grown in popularity since the HMAS Brisbane was destroyed and utilised as a scuba diving site.

-Normally to go diving into a wreck (known as wreck penetration) you either had to be a technical diver or have your wreck speciality certificate, however with regular maintenance from commercial divers it has allowed penetration into the wreck with only an open water certification but it’s still strongly advised to have your Advanced certification to dive HMAS Brisbane so you can completely enjoy the depths.
-The specially designed man holes allow light in all parts within the wreck so you are always able to see an exit out of the wreck to safely make an ascent to the surface.
+Normally to go diving into a wreck (known as wreck penetration) you either had to be a technical diver or have your wreck speciality certificate.
+As a result of regular maintenance from commercial divers it has allowed penetration into the wreck with only an open water certification.
+Also it’s strongly advised to have your Advanced certification to dive HMAS Brisbane so you can completely enjoy the depths.
+The specially designed man holes allow light in all parts within the wreck.
+As a result you are always able to see an exit out of the wreck to safely.

 Many divers venture to this site for their Advanced Adventurer (Advanced Open Water) course and Wreck specialities.
 The stern is at 28 metres and the bow at 18 metres.
-As you descend into the wreck from the drop line you come aboard the bow and are greeted by the forward gun bang.
+As you descend into the wreck from the drop line you come aboard the bow and are greeted by the forward gun (bang bang).
 You now know you have arrived on the HMAS Brisbane.

-Every time I dive HMAS Brisbane it have always given me unexpected surprises, from seeing yellowtail kingfish hunting the surrounding reef fish or hearing the whales communicating with each other (or the divers).
-Also when you enter HMAS Brisbane and you swim through the engine or control room (which gives off a little eerie feeling) and see the kill switches still intact, you suddenly realise this was once a warship.
+Every time I dive HMAS Brisbane it have always given me unexpected surprises.
+Such as yellowtail kingfish hunting the surrounding reef fish.
+Or hearing the whales communicating with each other (or the divers).
+When you enter HMAS Brisbane and you swim through the engine or control room (which gives off a little eerie feeling).
+To the right you see the kill switches still intact, you suddenly realise this was once a warship.